 Option Description Continue Normal Boot The system attempts to boot to devices starting with the first item in the boot order.
 If the boot attempt fails, the system continues with the next item in the boot order until the boot is successful or no more boot options are found.
-One-shot UEFI Boot Menu Allows you to select a UEFI boot option for a one-time boot.
-The option selected does not modify the boot order settings.
+One-shot UEFI Boot Menu Enables you to access boot menu, where you can select a one-time boot device to boot from.
 Launch System Setup Enables you to access System Setup.
 Launch Lifecycle Controller Exits the Boot Manager and invokes the Dell Lifecycle Controller program.
 System Utilities Enables you to launch System Utilities menu such as Launch Diagnostics, BIOS update File Explorer, Reboot System.